learn-co-curriculum/node-modules-path/README.md

 ## Overview

-This lesson will cover how to work with paths, use them when importing modules.
-We'll also show a code organization technique where you can import folders.

-## Objectives

-1. Describe `__dirname`, `process.cwd()` and `process.env.PWD`
-1. Describe how to import folders (and why)

-## Absolute Path with __dirname

 Consider the code in which we read a file on Mac OS X. The file is in a `data` folder relative to our script: